- Intelligence Analysis and Assessment (IAFIE-certified)

 CyBOK says: “The CyBOK has 19 Knowledge Areas (KAs).
 Each KA assumes a baseline agreement on the overall vocabulary, goals, and approaches to cyber security.
 Although its owners have necessarily divided the CyBOK into a number of discrete KAs, it is clear that there are many inter-relationships among them.
 Those with professional responsibility for one area must typically have at least a moderate grasp of the adjacent topics; someone responsible for architecting a secure system must understand many.”

 Action: Consider the CyBOK diagram and decide where your experience and expertise lie.
 Also, where do you want to gain experience and expertise in the future?
-Be ready to introduce yourself at workshop by explaining which areas you have experience of or interest in.
+Be ready to introduce yourself to fellow attendees by explaining which areas you have experience of or interest in.

 The Security Concepts and Relationships image below is made by ISACA.
 You can see that risk is intrinsically linked to other factors like assets, vulnerabilities, threat agents, and more.
 Therefore, robust, relevant risk assessment cannot be conducted if you do not have a sufficient knowledge of them.
 This workshop will ensure you are able to consider them with sufficient guidance provided.

 Action: Consider the Security Concepts and Relationships diagram and decide where your experience and expertise lie.
 Are there areas that you do not have experience or knowledge of?
 Also, where do you want to gain experience and expertise in the future?
-Be ready to share insights at the workshop.
+Be ready to share insights with fellow attendees in the course.

 The images below show two other risk assessment processes: NIST SP-800-30, and ISO/IEC 27005.
 We will not be following these processes during the workshop, but they are included for awareness, and the red box on each indicates the steps from each that are comparable to the NCSC process.

-NCSC Basic Risk Assessment and Management Method The image below shows the NCSC approach, and the red box indicates that steps that we will cover on the course (with information provided on steps 10 and 11 also.
+The image below shows the NCSC approach, and the red box indicates the steps that we will cover on the course (with information provided on steps 10 and 11 also).

 That is the end of the pre-reading, and we look forward to working with you during the course.
 Before then, it will be helpful to keep a watchful eye on reputable news outlets for stories relating to cyber security, in case they are useful for discussions and the benefit of others on the course.